skeeto/astroterm/README.md

 > Star magnitudes decrease as apparent brightness increases, i.e., to show more stars, increase the threshold.

 ## Troubleshooting

+### Release Won't Download via Curl

+For some reason, `curl` does not follow the latest release redirect.
+Use `wget` to download the latest release or hardcode the tag in the link using `curl`.
+Or, just download via the [releases page](https://github.com/da-luce/astroterm/releases).

 ### Broken Unicode on Linux